glorialulu/TSNet/docs/examples.rst

 ---------------------------

-This example illustrates how the package models a controlled pump shutdown transient event, indicating that the pump speed is ramped down.
+This example illustrates how the package models a controlled pump shutdown transient event, i.e., the pump speed is ramped down.
 This example network is shown below in :numref:`tnet2`.
-It comprises 113 pipes, 91 junctions, one valve, two pumps, two reservoir, and three tanks.
+It comprises 113 pipes, 91 junctions, 2 pumps, 2 reservoir, 3 tanks, and one valve located in the middle of the network.
-A transient simulation of 50 second with :math:`0.0125s` time step, generated by shut down PUMP2, takes around 8 minutes in this network.There are five steps that the application would need to take:
+A transient simulation of 50 second with :math:`0.0125s` time step, generated by shut down PUMP2, takes around 8 minutes in this network.
+There are five steps that this application would need to take:

 .. _tnet2:
 .. figure:: figures/Tnet2.PNG
    :width: 600
    :alt: tnet2

+   Tnet2 network graphics

-1. Import tsnet package and read the Epanet .inp file.
+1. Import tsnet package and read the EPANet INP file.

 .. literalinclude:: ../examples/Tnet2_pump_shutdown.py
     :lines: 1-4